 Modern restaurants rely on more than just kitchen equipment to run smoothly.
 A dependable POS system has become a core part of daily operations because it connects front-of-house service, payment processing, reporting, staff management, and often inventory and online ordering.

-A POS (Point of Sale) system for restaurants is a combination of hardware and software used to process orders, handle payments, track sales, and manage operations such as inventory, staff, and reporting.
+A POS, or point of sale, system for restaurants is a combination of hardware and software used to process orders, handle payments, track sales, and manage operations such as inventory, staff, and reporting.
 A restaurant POS system helps manage orders, payments, staff, and reporting in one centralized system to improve efficiency and accuracy.

 What Does a Restaurant POS System Do?